GhostOps77/click-repl/README.rst

 |Tests| |License| |Code style| |Python-Version| |PyPI-Version| |wheels| |PyPI-Status| |PyPI-Downloads| |pre-commit|

-``click-repl`` is an extension for the `click <https://click.palletsprojects.com/en/>`_ module, designed to integrate a REPL (Read-Eval-Print Loop) within your click application.
+``click-repl`` is an extension for the `click <https://click.palletsprojects.com/en/>`_ module, designed to integrate a REPL (Read-Eval-Print-Loop) within your click application, by using `python-prompt-toolkit <https://github.com/prompt-toolkit/python-prompt-toolkit>`_ as it's backend.
 This module allows for seamless interaction with your CLI commands with auto-completion features in your shell environment, while offering a platform to execute shell commands, without the necessity to tweak your ``.bashrc`` or ``.ps1`` configuration files.

 All customizations can be conveniently handled using pure Python code.

-.. _installation:

 Installation
 ============